musclebigger/Web-full-stack-P1/README.md

              * DEM naimg rule in the html tag class, which should be changed

 Problems need to be fixed which is pointed by tutor list 2.0:

+    Bug: The text for the sidebar is embeded into the menu.
+So, when i try to change the color for each element in the sidebar's nav by hover presudo, I have to use it two times to change the color of element as well as change the color of the text.
+But, the result is that there will have a delay of color change in terms of element and text when the mouse passes by.